danjimilk/DocTest/STC_Summit_2016.md

 ---
 #### 사용자의 욕구
-* Omni Science: The desire to know all.
+* Omni Science: The desire to know all
-* Telepathy: The desire for human connection.
+* Telepathy: The desire for human connection
-* Safe Keeping: To protect and to be protected.
+* Safe Keeping: To protect and to be protected
-* Immortrality: To be healthy and vital.
+* Immortrality: To be healthy and vital
 * Teleportation: To move effortlessly

 #### Enchanted Object의 등장 (ex.
 Ambient Umbrella)